10 Legit Ways to Get Free Internet (Including Cheap Options)

 You’re eligible to participate if you (or someone in your household) meet one of the following requirements:

-• You participate in certain federal assistance programs such as Lifeline, SNAP/EBT, Medicaid, or free and reduced-price school lunch.
+• You participate in specific federal assistance programs such as Lifeline, SNAP/EBT, Medicaid, or free and reduced-price school lunches.

-Note: You may have to show proof of income, like a tax return or three consecutive pay stubs, when you apply for ACP.
+Note: When applying for ACP, you may have to show proof of income, like a tax return or three consecutive pay stubs.

 2. FreedomPop